Gibbs’ Reflective Cycle

 Definitions

-• Reflection: Careful thought and consideration about an experience or action.
-Looking back on events and analyzing them to gain new insights.
+• Reflection is careful thought and consideration of an experience or action.
+It involves examining past events to gain new insights.

-• Gibbs’ Reflective Cycle: A 6-step model to guide the reflective process.
-The steps are: description, feelings, evaluation, analysis, conclusion, and action plan.
+• Gibbs’ Reflective Cycle is a six-step model to guide the reflective process.
+The steps are description, feelings, evaluation, analysis, conclusion, and action plan.

 10 Characteristics of Gibbs’ Reflective Cycle

-9. Can be done individually or as a group
+9. It can be done individually or as a group.

 5 Features and Benefits of Gibbs’ Reflective Cycle